 To get rid of guides is a wearing down process.
-In the first mile of walking, cursing, and emphatic rejection of their proposals, the first half of the determined group of hecklers may be discouraged; but it takes five miles at least to get rid of the heartier survivors.
+In the first mile of walking, cursing, and emphatic rejection of their proposals, the first half of the determined group of hocklers may be discouraged; but it takes five miles at least to get rid of the heartier survivors.
 The solution is simple once it is discovered; just carrying a small "black-jack" or "billy club" keeps them off.
 They have learned that the British are quick to use them.

-The city is divided into a large number of quarters; i.e., Arab, Greek, French, British, and isolated groups of Romanians, Bulgarians, Smith, and Stephenson in regards to Italians, etc. Except for the Arab and French districts there isn't a very distinct line of divisions, one from another; but the difference in general types is readily distinguishable in travelling about the city.
+The city is divided into a large number of quarters; i.e., Arab, Greek, French, British, and isolated groups of Romanians, Bulgarians, Smith, and Stephenson in regards to the dance tendered the "three finer boys" of the ship by the local and French districts there isn't a very distinct line of divisions, one from another; but the difference in general types is readily distinguishable in travelling about the city.

 The Arab quarter is a city in itself.
-Here Greybeard the Prophet, and Ali Babi walk side by side.
-Strange narrow, crooked alleyways lead past strange sights and stranger smells.
+Here Graybeard the Prophet, and Ali Babi walk side by side.
+Strange narrow, crooked alleyways lead past strange sights and strange smells.
 Bazaar after bazaar invites the passerby to a closer inspection of tapestry, silks, brass ware, or parched peas, dates, and goat's milk in patched bladders.
 Old patriarchs forgather in dim coffee shops, quietly sipping their drinks and placidly pulling on water-pipes (narghils).
 In the streets there is a great deal of elbowing and consequently free use of invectives as donkey carts and burdened men collide.
 The sidewalks (when they can be located) are used by beggars - "the lame, the halt and the blind" - all calling for "baksheesh".
 Some have such foul, livid, crawling sores that, upon their approach, the chosen victim tosses largess at them for fear they may come nearer, if ignored.
 But this backward section is quite confined to itself.
 Horse cabs make the distance between the quay thru the Arab quarter to the business district in ten minutes.
-(Except when the last liberty boat is waiting!)
+(Except when the last Liberty boat is waiting!)